Rational Proofs with Multiple Provers: Multi-Prover Rational Interactive Proofs

-First, we describe how the verifier and the provers interact, and introduce necessary notations on the way.
 Let $L$ be a language, $x$ a string whose membership in $L$ is to be decided, and $n= |x|$.
-An interactive protocol is a pair $(V, \vec{P})$, where $V$ is the {\em verifier} and $\vec{P} = (P_1,\ldots,P_{t(n)})$ is the vector of {\em provers}, with $t(n)$ a polynomial.\footnote{That is, we allow polynomially many provers.} The verifier runs in polynomial time and flips private coins, whereas each $P_i$ is computationally unbounded.
-The verifier and provers all know $x$.
+An {\em interactive protocol} is a pair $(V, \vec{P})$, where $V$ is the {\em verifier} and $\vec{P} = (P_1,\ldots,P_{p(n)})$ is the vector of {\em provers}, and $p(n)$ a polynomial in $n$.
+The verifier runs in polynomial time and flips private coins, whereas each prover $P_i$ is computationally unbounded.
+The verifier and provers know $x$.
 The verifier can communicate with each prover privately, but no two provers can communicate with each other.
 In a \emph{round}, either each prover sends a message to the verifier, or the verifier sends a message to each prover, and these two cases alternate.
-Without loss of generality we assume the first round of messages are sent by the provers, and the first bit sent by $P_1$, denoted by $c$, indicates whether $x\in L$ (corresponding to $c=1$) or not (corresponding to $c=0$).
-Notice that $c$ does not depend on the randomness used by $V$.
+Without loss of generality, we assume the first round of messages are sent by the provers, and the first bit sent by $P_1$, denoted by $c$, indicates whether $x\in L$ (corresponding to $c=1$) or not (corresponding to $c=0$).

 The length of each message and the number of rounds are polynomial in $n$.
-Let $p(n)$ be the number of rounds and $r$ the random string used by $V$.
-For each $j\in \{1, 2, \dots, p(n)\}$, let $m_{ij}$ be the message exchanged between $V$ and $P_i$ in round $j$.
+Let $k(n)$ be the number of rounds and $r$ be the random string used by $V$.
+For each $j\in \{1, 2, \dots, k(n)\}$, let $m_{ij}$ be the message exchanged between $V$ and $P_i$ in round $j$.
 In particular, the first bit of $m_{11}$ is $c$.
 The transcript that each prover $P_i$ has seen at the beginning of each round $j$ is $(m_{i1}, m_{i2}, \dots, m_{i(j-1)})$.
-Let $\vec{m}$ be the vector of all messages exchanged in the protocol (therefore $\vec{m}$ is a random variable depending on $r$).
+Let $\vec{m}$ be the vector of all messages exchanged in the protocol.
+By definition, $\vec{m}$ is a random variable depending on $r$.

-At the end of the communication, the verifier computes a payment function $R$ based on $x$, $r$, and $\vec{m}$ as the total payment to give to the provers.
-We restrict $R(x, r, \vec{m})\in [-1, 1]$ for convenience. \footnote{Note that the payment can be shifted and scaled so that it is in $[0, 1]$.
-We use both positive and negative payments in our model to better reflect the intuition behind our protocols: the former are rewards while the latter are punishments.}
+At the end of the communication, the verifier evaluates the total payment to the provers, given by a payment function $R$ on $x$, $r$, and $\vec{m}$.
+We restrict $R(x, r, \vec{m})\in [-1, 1]$ for convenience.
+Of course, the payment can be shifted so that it is non-negative---that is, the provers do not lose money.
+We use both positive and negative payments to better reflect the intuition behind our protocols: the former are rewards while the latter are punishments.
+The protocol followed by $V$, including the payment function~$R$, is public knowledge.